tt-design-studio/psu-mac-se/README.md

 ## Project Overview

-This project is for a design of a more powerful replacement of the AC/DC power supply board for the Apple Macintosh SE/30 and SE using all new components.
+This project is for a design of a modern replacement of the AC/DC power supply board for the Apple Macintosh SE/30 and SE using all new components.
 It is mainly intended to be a DIY project to build on your own.

 What follows are some notes to aid in the build configuration and component selection.